2003 European heatwave: France

 In France, 14,802 heat-related deaths (mostly among the elderly) occurred during the heat wave, according to the French National Institute of Health.
 France does not commonly have very hot summers, particularly in the northern areas, but eight consecutive days with temperatures of more than 40 °C were recorded in Auxerre, Yonne in early August 2003.
 Because of the usually relatively mild summers, most people did not know how to react to very high temperatures (for instance, with respect to rehydration).
 Most single-family homes and residential facilities were not equipped with central air conditioning.
 While contingency plans were made for a variety of natural and man-made catastrophes, high temperatures had rarely been considered a major hazard.

 The catastrophe occurred in August, a month in which many people, including government ministers and physicians, are on holiday.
 Many bodies were not claimed for many weeks because relatives were on holiday.
 A refrigerated warehouse outside Paris was used by undertakers as they did not have enough space in their own facilities.
-On 3 September 2003, 57 bodies were still left unclaimed in the Paris area, and were buried.
+On September 3, 2003, 57 bodies were still left unclaimed in the Paris area, and were buried.

 The high number of deaths can be explained by the conjunction of seemingly unrelated events.
 Most nights in France are cool, even in summer.
 As a consequence, houses (usually of stone, concrete, or brick construction) do not warm too much during the daytime and radiate minimal heat at night, and air conditioning is usually unnecessary.
 During the heat wave, temperatures remained at record highs even at night, breaking the usual cooling cycle.

 Elderly people living by themselves had never faced such extreme heat before and did not know how to react or were too mentally or physically impaired by the heat to make the necessary adaptations themselves.
 Elderly people with family support or those residing in nursing homes were more likely to have others who could make the adjustments for them.
-This led to unexpected survival rates with the weakest group having fewer deaths than the more physically fit; most of the heat victims came from the group of elderly not requiring constant medical care, or those living alone, without frequent contact with immediate family.
+This led to unexpected survival rates with the weakest group having fewer deaths than the more physically fit; most of the heat victims came from the group of elderly not requiring constant medical care; often childless women who lived alone.

 That shortcomings of the nation's health system could allow such a death toll is a controversy in France.
 The administration of President Jacques Chirac and Prime Minister Jean-Pierre Raffarin laid the blame on families who had left their elderly behind without caring for them, the 35-hour workweek, which affected the amount of time doctors could work, and family practitioners vacationing in August.
 Many companies traditionally closed in August, so people had no choice about when to vacation.
 Family doctors were still in the habit of vacationing at the same time.
-It is not clear that more physicians would have helped, as the main limitation was not the health system, but locating old people needing assistance.
+It is not clear that more physicians would have helped, as the main limitation was not the health system, but locating those which were needing of assistance.